eathankiller/eathankiller.github.io/README.md

-# eathankiller.github.io
-this is my private website
+this is my private website for me only and one other.